Anxiety Therapy in Brea & Online Across CA + AZ

 • Your body feels tense, and your emotions feel ready to bubble over at small things

-This kind of anxiety can be confusing, especially if you’re still “managing” from the outside.
+This kind of anxiety can be confusing, especially if you’re still “functioning” from the outside.

 Hear me when I say that: anxiety doesn’t always look like panic attacks or crippling fear.
 For many adults, it shows up more quietly—as overthinking, pressure to perform, difficulty resting, or a persistent feeling of being on edge, even when things look “fine” from the outside.